What is a Strategic Management Model?

 In today’s environment, strategic management also considers social, ethical, and environmental factors in decision-making.
 It promotes responsible business practices and focuses on creating long-term value, ensuring that organizations thrive beyond short-term gains.

-Strategic management is indispensable to businesses today, helping them ensure long-term success and growth.
+Strategic management is essential to the business world today and can help businesses ensure long-term success and growth.

 FAQs